Ironclad warship: Turrets, batteries, and barbettes

 There were two main design alternatives to the broadside.
-In one design, the guns were placed in an armored casemate amidships: this arrangement was called the 'box-battery' or 'centre-battery'.
+In one design, the guns were placed in an armored casemate amidships: this arrangement was called the 'box-battery' or 'center-battery'.
 In the other, the guns could be placed on a rotating platform to give them a broad field of fire; when fully armored, this arrangement was called a turret and when partially armored or unarmored, a barbette.

 The centre-battery was the simpler and, during the 1860s and 1870s, the more popular method.
 Concentrating guns amidships meant the ship could be shorter and handier than a broadside type.
-The first full-scale centre-battery ship was HMS Bellerophon of 1865; the French laid down centre-battery ironclads in 1865 which were not completed until 1870.
+The first full-scale center-battery ship was HMS Bellerophon of 1865; the French laid down centre-battery ironclads in 1865 which were not completed until 1870.
 Centre-battery ships often, but not always, had a recessed freeboard enabling some of their guns to fire directly ahead.